judering/judering.github.io/index.md

 ## AUGUST 2018:

 I will be a featured composer at the chamber music festival on Valentia island which takes place from the 16th-19th August. [more details here](http://www.chambermusiconvalentia.com)
+Mary Dullea will premiere my new piano piece "Dusting the Moth".

 Going on a short Irish tour with Clang Sayne performing some of our new work.
 Details to follow....